 Founding Partner and Chief Executive Officer

-Dr. Craig Johnson has been a leader in the field of Eating Disorders for more than 30 years.
+Dr. Craig Johnson has been a leader in the field of Eating Disorders for more than 35 years.
 He is the Chief Science Officer and Director of the Family Institute for Eating Recovery Center in Denver, Colorado.
-He is a Clinical Professor of Psychiatry at the University of Oklahoma Medical School and has formerly held faculty appointments at Yale, University of Chicago and Northwestern University Medical Schools.
-He was the Founding Editor of the International Journal of Eating Disorders, Co-Founder of the International Conference of Eating Disorders, Founder of the Academy for Eating Disorders and the Eating Disorders Research Society.
-He is also Past President of the National Eating Disorders Association (NEDA).
+He is a Clinical Professor of Psychiatry at the University of Oklahoma Medical School and has formerly held faculty appointments at Yale University Medical School, University of Chicago Pritzker School of Medicine and Northwestern University Feinberg Medical School.
+He was the Founding Editor of the International Journal of Eating Disorders, Co-Founder of the International Conference of Eating Disorders, Founder of the Academy for Eating Disorders (AED), Founding Member of the Eating Disorders Research Society, and Co-Founder and past President of the National Eating Disorders Association (NEDA).
 He has been a National Institute of Mental Health (NIMH) funded researcher for over 15 years and has authored over 80 research articles and three books.
 He has received distinguished contribution awards from AED, International Association of Eating Disorder Professionals (iAEDP), NEDA, National Association of Anorexia Nervosa and Associated Disorders (ANAD), and the American Red Cross.
 NEDA also honored Dr. Johnson by creating the Craig Johnson Award for Clinical Excellence and Training, which is awarded annually.

 Founding Partner and Medical Director of Outpatient Services and Program Development

-Most recently, Julie served as Vice President, Business Development, Eating Disorders Programs for CRC Health Group, where she was responsible for the development and implementation of all intake, marketing and outreach efforts nationwide.
-Previously, she was the Executive Director of the International Institute for Trauma and Addiction Professionals overseeing the credentialing program for CSATs.
-Julie has also served as Director, Professional Relations and Education at the Renfrew Centers of Philadelphia, Pennsylvania and Ft.
-Lauderdale, and as Director of the Eating Disorders Program at the Clark Center at Memorial Medical Center in Savannah, Georgia.
+Prior to joining Eating Recovery Center, Julie served as VP, Business Development, Eating Disorders Programs for CRC Health Group and served as Executive Director of the International Institute for Trauma and Addiction Professionals, overseeing the credentialing program for CSATs.
+Julie served as Director, Professional Relations and Education at the Renfrew Centers of Philadelphia and Ft.
+Lauderdale, and was the Director of the Eating Disorders Program at the Clark Center at Memorial Medical Center in Savannah, Georgia.

 Medical Director of Adult Inpatient and Residential Services